Timeshare rental contracts can look simple, but the fine print often hides costly risks.

 However, these clauses can also limit your options for legal recourse, so it’s important to understand what you’re agreeing to.

-Identifying Common Timeshare Contract Loopholes
+Identify Common Timeshare Contract Loopholes That Cost You Money

 Even the most straightforward timeshare rental agreements can contain loopholes that may put you at a disadvantage.